-When we talk about tones in photography, we refer to the subjective perception of colours.
-Some are more attracted to cool colours, others to warm ones.
+When we talk about tones in photography, we refer to the subjective perception of colors.
+Some are more attracted to cool colors, others to warm ones.

-To make things easier for you, you can think of varying colour tones like when you apply a filter on Instagram.
-With a few adjustments of brightness, saturation and temperature you can get really unique and interesting results.
+To make things easier for you, you can think of varying color tones like when you apply a filter on Instagram.
+With a few adjustments of brightness, saturation, and temperature you can get unique and interesting results.
 The difference is that a filter does it automatically, while today I would like to try to explain to you how to change the tones yourself to your liking.

 Shall we begin?